 Talking to them about it he just had a hard time finding his balance...... it happens.

+Kudos to Malanichev for being the baddest man on the planet with his squat, but as far as lifters missing attempts that should have been easy....
+It happens.
+It happens to everyone who competes.
 I've come in to meets using the same peaking program and easily hammered weights that should have been my top end.
 I've also come in to meets and bombed with weights that should have been easy...... and I've been competing at a high level for 10 years on a high level team with one of the best coaches in the world.
 I've been invited to the Arnold the last 5 and placed 2nd in 2016.
 I'm far from an amateur so trust me when I say that poo happens in contest - especially when you play with the big weights.

 I just remember reading somewhere that his 1060 in training was over 2 weeks out from the meet...still somewhat disappointed...as a fan of the sport, watching a top 3 lifter fail 3 times is very surprising...shit days are always understandable, but I still feel bad for the guy...he'll easily shake it off...